 Migraine Treatment Experience: High Dose Indomethacin

-The day I found out I was going to try indomethacin for my Migraine disease changed my life.
+The day I found out I would try indomethacin for my migraine disease changed my life.

 Indomethacin is a potent NSAID with powerful anti-inflammatory capabilities.
-Unfortunately it also comes with a very scary set of potential side effects.
-Scary enough that most non-pediatric physicians outside of the Migraine and headache world will rarely if ever consider using it.
+Unfortunately, it also comes with a very scary set of potential side effects.
+It is scary enough that most non-pediatric physicians outside of the migraine and headache world will rarely consider using it.
 Indomethacin is not a very popular drug.

-The doctor tried to make the process sound more glamorous by calling them *rectal rockets* and it did make me laugh, but the truth of the matter is that I was desperate, and if using suppositories that made me think of the Apollo missions to the moon would help me, then I'd make whatever allowances I needed to get over the idea that I was taking my meds in reverse.
-The idea was that we could bypass my gastric stasis and the resultant vomiting and maybe I might see some improvement.
+The doctor tried to make the process sound more glamorous by calling them *rectal rockets* and it did make me laugh.
+Still, the truth of the matter is that I was desperate.
+If using suppositories that made me think of the Apollo missions to the moon would help me, then I'd make whatever allowances I needed to get over the idea that I was taking my meds in reverse.
+The idea was that we could bypass my gastric stasis and the resultant vomiting, and maybe I might see some improvement.

-If you don't know what a finger cot is, you’re missing out.
+You're missing out if you don't know what a finger cot is.
 Imagine taking a rubber glove and cutting off all the fingers.
-You toss the glove, then roll up the fingers individually, putting them in a small box and charge as much for each as for a full glove.
-I briefly considered drawing eyes and smiley faces on them before packing them away for my next Migraine.
+You toss the glove, then roll up the fingers individually, putting them in a small box, and charge as much for each as for a full glove.
+I briefly considered drawing eyes and smiley faces on them before packing them away for my next migraine.

 I didn't have long to wait.

-I think self-injecting it would have been easier than taking that first dose backwards.
-But I did it, and it helped me.
-A lot.
+I think self-injecting would have been easier than taking that first dose backward.
+But I did it, and it helped me — a lot.

-For the first time in a very long time, I had hope that this might work.
+For the first time in a very long time, I hoped this might work.
 Nothing else had worked for a very long time.
-Hope was what I needed and my whole attitude changed.
+Hope was what I needed, and my whole attitude changed.